Comments about NERSC

 - Seaborg software improvements: 5 responses

-possibly add simple visualisation software to Seaborg (xv, xmgrace)
+possibly add simple visualization software to Seaborg (xv, xmgrace)

 Software availability could be better, especially regarding C++ libraries and tools.

 ...
 The compilers and debuggers need to be improved.

 I think the software environment should be broader, include python by default for example.